SijieCai/redux-prim/README.md

 ## Redux ecosystem

 Redux-prim is essentially a redux architecture.
-Actions are created in accordance with the `SFA` specification to ensure compatibility with most middleware.
+Actions are created in accordance with the `FSA` specification to ensure compatibility with most middleware.
 If redux-thunk middleware is configured, it can be used normally in `createPrimAction` :

 ```javascript
 var todoActions = createPrimActions('todo', ({ initState }) => ({